DeanLemans/deanlemans.github.io/content/01-projects/shed_greenhouse.md

 currently have 2 rudimentary greenhouses

-i live in a [zone 8A](https://www.plantmaps.com/interactive-netherlands-plant-hardiness-zone-map-celsius.php), netherlands
+I live in a [zone 8A](https://www.plantmaps.com/interactive-netherlands-plant-hardiness-zone-map-celsius.php), Netherlands

 ---

 ## current tasks

-- [x] buy hygrometer ✅ 2026-03-19
-- [x] thermometer ✅ 2026-03-19
+- [ ] heating pad/heat pipes

 - [ ] misting system
-  - [x] i placed a water bucket under it ✅ 2026-03-19
+  - [x] placed a water bucket under it ✅ 2026-03-19

+- [ ] fan
+	- [ ] buy
+	- [ ] install

+- [ ] control system for automatic adjustment
+	- [ ] research

+- [ ] hygrometer
+	- [x] rudimentary hygrometer ✅ 2026-03-19
+		- [x] buy ✅ 2026-03-19
+		- [x] install ✅ 2026-03-19
+	- [ ] electric hygrometer

+- [ ] thermometer
-- [ ] heating pad/heat pipes
+	- [ ] electric thermometer
+	- [x] rudimentary thermometer ✅ 2026-03-19
+		- [x] buy ✅ 2026-03-17
+		- [x] install ✅ 2026-03-19

-- [ ] grow lamps or LED lamps
+- [x] grow lamps or LED lamps ✅ 2026-04-22 [i bought these](https://www.123led.nl/Sylvania-LED-Batten-60-cm-incl-lamp-4000K-920-lumen-8W-i18838.html)
   - [x] weak lamps(insufficient) ✅ 2026-03-19

-- [ ] timer for switching off electricity
+- [x] timer for switching off electricity ✅ 2026-04-10

 ---

 ## progress

 # 2026-04-15

 finnaly got the led lights i wanted, (need to paste link here)

 # 2026-04-06

-had a very nice talk with a coworker of mine that is and was(?) really into growing specific rare plants, and such he knows how to build a terrarium, i was apperently researching in the wrong way with the thing im building now, i was researching greenhouses and reverse engineering then when i should have looked at the paledarium side of thiings, knowing how to build and and knowing what techniques go in there
+had a very nice talk with a coworker of mine that is and was(?) really into growing specific rare plants, and such he knows how to build a terrarium, i was apparently researching in the wrong way with the thing im building now, i was researching greenhouses and reverse engineering then when i should have looked at the paledarium side of thiings, knowing how to build and and knowing what techniques go in there

 # 2026-04-02

 finnaly bought timed switches that turn on at 08:00 and turn off at 20:00. the lamps are still to weak so i need to buy better ones